FrendsPlatform/FrendsTemplates/Templates/CRMs/Zoho CRM/Zoho CRM - Exchange grant token for refresh token/long-description.md

-This template process exchanges a one-time-use grant token for a refresh token that can be used in other Zoho CRM templates.
+This template process exchanges a Zoho API grant token for a refresh token that can be used in other Zoho CRM templates.

 ![Template](assets/Zoho-CRM-Exchange-grant-token-for-refresh-token.svg)